Life After Impact

 - Do you live in Ontario, Canada?

-If you answered yes to all four questions, you are eligible to participate in the Life After Impact program.
+If you answered yes to all five questions, you are eligible to participate in the Life After Impact program.

 *Please note that you do not need a formal diagnosis to be eligible for the program.